What to do in the Garden with the Kids this Autumn

 Raking and tidying

 Most younger children absolutely LOVE raking leaves and grass cuttings.
 How much of it ends up in a neat pile is questionable, but great fun for all involved!
-Grab some children’s gardening gloves and a children’s lawn rake and you can get the kids helping out with some of the garden chores.
+Grab some children’s gardening gloves and a children’s lawn rake and you can get the youngsters helping out with some of the garden chores.

 Collect seed pods